shilangyu/uni-notes/semester_6/computer_graphics/color.md

 ##### white point

 White Point defines a reference white color for image capture or reproduction.
 It can be specified either by $(x, y)$ coordinates on a chromaticity diagram or by color temperature.
 Where color temperature is the temperature of a black body which radiation is closest to the spectral power distribution of the surrounding ambient light.

+## color quantization

+Representing an image with a limited set of colors (color palette)

+### fixed quantization

+Fixed color palette, fixed mapping.
+Causes color shifts, false contours.

+#### uniform

+Uniform subdivision of RGB cube for each coordinate, mapping done with some respect to some distance function (for example Euclidean distance).

+### adaptive quantization

+Image-dependent color palette.

+#### popularity

+We select $k$ most frequent occurring colors.

+#### median cut

+Subdivide color space such that each cuboid has the same amount of pixels

+#### k-means

+k-colors as the k-centroids of the color space from k-means algorithm